DrewDahlman/unity-sockets-test/README.md

 # unity-sockets-test
-Quick demo of sockets and unity
+Quick demo of sockets and unity.
+This is a quick prototype to test creating a custom socket server and connecting to it from unity.

 ## Requirements
 - Unity Version: 2018.2.18f